 Welcome to Oral History Research and Training Consultancy

-Headed by Dr Sue Morrison, this unique consultancy provides a range of professional oral history training, oral history research and project management, documentary research and filming services across Scotland and throughout the UK.
-We pride ourselves on the quality of our work and endeavour to create a rewarding experience for our clients, who include volunteers, groups of families and friends, schools and youth groups, local history and community organisations, museums and archives, large, medium and small businesses, organisations and service providers.
+Headed by Dr Sue Morrison, this unique consultancy provides a range of professional oral history training, oral history research and project management, documentary research and filming services across Scotland.
+We pride ourselves on the quality of our work and endeavour to create a rewarding experience for our clients, who include volunteers, schools and youth groups, local history and community organisations, museums and archives, and large, medium and small businesses, organisations and service providers.
 Current and recent commissions include: